dgmouris/zero_to_api/README.md

 ## What are the packages we're going to use and why are we going to use them.
 - we're going to be creating the api using the following packages:
     - [Django](https://www.djangoproject.com)
-        - this is a web framework and an orm (Object Relationship Mapper) Basically just an sql interface
+        - this is a web framework and an orm (Object Relationship Mapper) which is basically just an sql interface (so creating tables, and read/write/update/delete from those tables as well).
     - [Django Rest Framework](https://www.django-rest-framework.org/)
         - this is going to allow us to really simplify the api creation process.
         - We're also going to use this for login with tokens as well.